-Jessica: And you might have to downsize if you pierced your tongue twice at different levels, like one side of my tongue was swollen and the other side of my tongue wasn't swollen.
+Jessica: And you might have to downsize if you pierced your tongue twice at different levels, one side of my tongue was swollen and the other side of my tongue wasn't swollen.

 Jessica: Oh!
 The bodies are interesting.

-Zani: My inverse like having it so long because my lips swelling and then it went down and then I kept accidentally biting on it and I was like, I don't want chip it too so I had to go down like two times and because of big my lip is, they were just like yeah let's go any, like smaller because then it's just digging into your skin but then it's still like my uncle calls it a little, what is it called?
-It's like golfing when you put the golf ball?
+Zani: My inverse like having it so long because my lips swelling and then it went down and then I kept accidentally biting on it and I was like, I don't want chip it too so I had to go down like two times and because of big my lip is, they were just like yeah let's go any smaller because then it's just digging into your skin but then it's still like my uncle calls it a little, what is it called?
+It's like for golfing when you put the golf ball?

 Jessica: Golf tee?